 But there’s nothing non-indulgent about the Rio de Janeiro Carnaval.
 It's the ultimate celebration before a period of abstinence.
 The enthralling sounds of samba music and dance, introduced in 1917 by the Afro-Brazilian population descending from Angolan and West African enslaved people, embody the soul and rhythm of Carnaval.

 The Rio Carnaval festival traces its roots all the way back to 1723, but the celebrations actually began as early as the 1640s.
 The first masquerade took place in 1840.

 Interestingly enough, when the Portuguese colonizers first brought the tradition of carnival to Brazil in the mid-1600s, it was celebration reserved for the elites.
 Following the ancient Greek tradition of honouring Dionysus or Bacchus, the god of the grape harvest, the segregated celebration consisted of elaborate balls inside the wealthy's homes.

 The parties moved to the streets, and this led the way for the formation of samba schools.
 The first samba schools were named “Deixa Falar” (1926) and "Mangueira" — which was formed in 1928.
-The growing number of samba schools began competing to be crowned Carnaval winner.
+The growing number of street bands and samba schools began competing to be crowned Carnaval winner.

 Today, samba schools are elaborate and well-funded organizations that prepare all year for the annual carnival.